 Community Legal Services helps people affected by disasters by providing free disaster recovery legal services and assistance in identifying other available aid resources.
 For these purposes, a declared disaster requires that an emergency and major disaster declaration has been made in order to activate FEMA service availability.

 This statute states in part that FEMA services are only activated where a statewide or locality-specific emergency and major disaster has occurred and the President of the United States declares that a disaster exists.
 The President is the only person who can officially declare a disaster.
 They usually declare a disaster after the state’s Governor requests it.
-CLSMF is a part of a larger network of public interest law firms helping to solve legal issues for survivors of Hurricanes Irma, Maria, and Michael, and Dorian.
+CLS is a part of a larger network of public interest law firms helping to solve legal issues for survivors of hurricanes.
 People often still need legal help long after the storms are gone.

 Immediately after a declared disaster, from one day to several weeks, you may need help keeping yourself safe and out of danger.
 You may need help tending to immediate medical, physical, and emotional needs; finding shelter; and confirming the safety of family, friends, and pets.
 You may need help figuring out if you have lost or damages possessions such as any your home, auto or other property.
 Your job may be affected, leaving you without income.
 You may also need help looking out for scams, price gouging, or consumer fraud.

 In the short-term, after a declared disaster, for a week and up to a month, you may need help protecting your shelter & housing rights; recovering lost income & protecting your employment rights; gaining access to federal & state disaster assistance; and maximizing any private insurance options available.